Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 What is Adobe Premiere Pro?

-One of the first non-linear editing programs was Premiere Pro.
-It was formerly only available for macOS, but you can now find a compatible version for just about any operating system you choose.
+As one of the first non-linear video editing tool, Premiere Pro, was formerly only available for macOS, but you can now find a compatible version for just about any operating system.

-The video editing program Premiere Pro by Adobe is used to make internet videos, movies, television programs, and commercials.
+The application for editing video s used to make internet videos, movies, television programs, and commercials.
 Additionally, it offers the ability to edit audio.
 It is a feature-rich video editing program that can be bought independently or as a bundle with the Adobe Creative Cloud Suite.
-Premiere Pro is widely used in conjunction with Photoshop and After Effects on creative projects.
+Premiere Pro is widely used in conjunction with Photoshop and After Effects on creative video projects.

 What is Adobe After Effects?

 There isn’t a true “versus.” in this debate.
-Although they do some overlapping activities, you use them for various purposes.
+Although they do some overlapping activities, they are used for different purposes.
 But they are very closely related, and like many editors, you can always utilize both simultaneously.
 You’ll learn how to dynamically link After Effects compositions to your Premiere projects once you’ve become familiar with both applications so you can utilize both resources simultaneously.

 While After Effects is primarily an asset-generation program, Premiere assembles all of your elements and produces a finished video result.
 Although it’s wonderful for making motion-based social videos with only a song bed below, or even a full animation, people finish projects with After Effects all the time.